mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Some visual database management tools automatically escape some characters and this might cause conflicts when MariaDB MaxScale tries to authenticate users.

-### `retry_on_failure`

-**Note:** This parameter has been removed and is ignored: do not use it.
-The parameter will be treated as an unknown parameter in the MaxScale 2.6 release.
-The feature was removed because a failure to start a service is a serious problem that should be solved by the administrator.

-The retry_on_failure parameter controls whether MariaDB MaxScale will try to restart failed services and accepts a boolean value.
-This functionality is enabled by default to prevent services being permanently disabled if the starting of the service failed due to a network outage.
-Disabling the restarting of the failed services will cause them to be permanently disabled if the services can't be started when MariaDB MaxScale is started.

 ### `log_auth_warnings`

 Enable or disable the logging of authentication failures and warnings.
 This